theochem/chemtools/doc/sci_doc_global_rational.rst

 	       \frac{\left(1 + b_1 N_0\right)^15}{2^5 b_1^5 \left(a_1 - a_0 b_1\right)^5} \\
 	   &= \frac{15 \left(1 + b_1 N_0\right)^7}{8 b_1 \left(a_1 - a_0 b_1\right)^3}

-The higher order hyper-softness exists and can be evaluated through Eq. ???, as implemented in :meth:`chemtools.tool.globaltool.RationalGlobalTool.hyper_softness`.
+ChemTools can also compute higher-order hyper-softnesses, using the (extended) inverse function theorem for derivatives.
+Please refer to :ref:`derivation_global_softness` for details.

-To obtain the :ref:`derived global reactivity indicators <derived_indicators>` for the exponential energy model, the maximum number of electrons accepted by the system should be calculated.
+To obtain the :ref:`derived global reactivity indicators <derived_indicators>` for the rational energy model, the maximum number of electrons accepted by the system should be calculated.

  ..
 TODO::
     #.
-Write down the value of N_max and derived global reactivity tools
+Incude :math:`N_{\text{max}}=\infty` and derived global reactivity tools

 **References:**